TEJ-Fellowship/tej-bootcamp/README.md

   4. Respond with status 201 created and return the newly created note object
 - [Creating middleware](https://youtu.be/wPZRiwHlz4Y)
   1. Create a middleware at the top of the express server to log method, path, and body
-  2. Creat a middleware at the end of the express server (just before app.listen) to send a 404 not found to all paths that are not handled by the app
+  2. Create a middleware at the end of the express server (just before app.listen) to send a 404 not found to all paths that are not handled by the app

 **_TO-DO:_**